 Every dog owner wants to improve their dog’s health, and it’s not as complex as you might think.
 In fact, doing some rather simple things can go a long way to bolstering your dog’s longevity.
 Further, giving your dog the gift of a longer and healthier life can actually improve your own health in the process.
 Here are 5 tips to enhance your dog’s health, some seem more obvious than others, but all are important for the benefit of your pet.

 First and foremost is diet.
 This sounds logical, but many owners often overlook the quality of what they are feeding their dog.
-Those that get a puppy for Christmas or a birthday don't always consider the dog's diet as it seems logical to buy a bag of dog food from the local pet store.
-However, it is essential to have a well-balanced diet, both in puppy years and beyond.
-It’s can often be fruitful to check with your vet as to what food is best for your dog based on his age, breed, and size.
+Those that get a puppy for Christmas or a birthday don’t always consider the dog’s diet as it seems logical to just buy a bag of dog food from the local pet store.
+However, it is important to have a well-balanced diet, both in puppy years and beyond.
+It’s can often be fruitful to check with your vet as to what food is best for your dog based on his age, breed and size.
 Keep in mind that dietary needs for a dog usually change as they age.